getninjas/mobiletest/README.md

 ### Lead details

-Shows the detail information for a lead.
+Shows the detail for a lead.

-In the screen, there's two buttons: one for "call" and another for "whatsapp", please, implement each of them, leading the user to the phone and whatsapp app respectively.
+In the screen, there's two buttons: one for "call" and another for "whatsapp".
+You must implement both, leading the user to the phone and the whatsapp app respectively.

 [JSON example](json/lead-1)